kaltura/playkit-js-ui/docs/ui-components.md

 1. open [live.js](../src/ui-presets/live.js).
 2. Search for `displayName` property assignment (usually at the bottom of the file) - this is the preset name
-3. Search for the container you want to inject into and find its' `name` property - this is the container name
+3. Search for the area you want to inject into and find its' `name` property - this is the area name
-4. Assuming that preset `live` also have a container with the same name - extend the configuration as shown below.
+4. Assuming that preset `live` also have a area with the same name - extend the configuration as shown below.

 ```javascript
 {